 How to tell your Doe is in heat during breeding season:

 We notice our Does chasing down our Bucks and flagging at them.
 Simply put the Doe goes over and shakes her tail at him.
 She will even stand at the fence line and talk to him forever just like a 16 year old human.
 You may notice your Does screams like someone is killing her.
 Our Mini Nubian Doe, Denver, does this!
 You may notice her Vulva gets pink, swollen and may or may not have discharge.
 She will squat and urinate near him when she is ready to “date”.
 She will also run from your Buck if she isn’t ready to breed.

 Typically your does heat cycle is 21 days.
 She will remain in heat for 3 days.
 Day 2 is the most active day for breeding and she will generally conceive in a 124 hour window in the middle of her heat cycle.
 If the pregnancy settles she still may come back into heat in 3 weeks.
 If she comes back into heat 6 weeks later I would consider rebreeding.

 Bucky Goat Behavior:

-Our Cotton Bean Goat farm Bucks will holler / scream back at the girls, stop the ground with their hoof and even paw at the fencing in hopes of dating our does.
+Our Cotton Bean Goat farm Bucks / Herd Sires will holler, scream and talk to the girls, stop the ground with their hoof and even paw at the fencing in hopes of dating our does.
 If our buck is penned up with other bucks they will fight with their pasture mates.
 Under normal circumstances they don’t fight.
 I have to admit I don’t like this part of the breeding season.
 You may notice your bucks mounting each other and peeing all over their faces or putting their penis in their mouth.
 This is all normal Rut / buck behavior.
 Did I mention that the Bucks all have a unique perfume that some humans find repulsive during breeding season.
 It doesn’t bother me and for fun I have thought about hugging my buck before coming to my day job.
 Lol